nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 <a name="Compiling for ARM"></a>
 ## 3. Compiling for ARM

-Now cross-compiling is as easy as building the deployment for a specific platform.
+With these tools installed, cross-compiling is as easy as building the deployment for a specific platform.
-For users running on 64-bit arm the platform is called `aarch64-linux`, and for users on 32-bit linux use `arm-hf-linux`.
+For users running on 64-bit arm the platform is called `aarch64-linux`, and for users on 32-bit arm use `arm-hf-linux`.
 This package expects the environment variable `ARM_TOOLS_PATH` to point to the installation directory of the ARM cross-compilers.

 > Users need to generate for each platform they wish to run on.
 We previously generated